erondpowell/directus/docs/app/content/collections.md

 	<source src="https://cdn.directus.io/docs/v9/app-guide/content/content-collections/content-collections-20220415A/filter-items-2022019A.mp4" type="video/mp4" />
 </video>

-Filters allow you to conditionally select Items from a Collection.
+Filters enable you to conditionally select Items from a Collection.
 Use-cases include customizing Item search results, restricting Item access permissions for specific Users or Roles, building dashboard analytics with the Insights module, and more.
-To Learn More, see our guide on [Filters](/app/filters/).
+To learn more, see our guide on [Filters](/app/filters/).

 ## Manually Sort Items